Getting a wheelchair

 NHS wheelchair services

-Most people who use a wheelchair all the time (as opposed to just needing one for longer distances or days out) have an NHS wheelchair.
+Most people who use a wheelchair all the time have an NHS wheelchair.
 An NHS wheelchair is loaned, rather than given to you, and the NHS is responsible for its maintenance and repairs.

 In Northern Ireland, wheelchairs that are needed on a day-to-day basis are managed through the occupational therapist services of the local Health and Social Care (HSC) Trust.

-In general, wheelchair services are available to people of all ages who have a long-term need for mobility help.
 If you need a wheelchair for a shorter time following an operation or injury, you might want to think about wheelchair hire.